CLab-HKUST-GZ/micro58-axcore-ae/Hardware/AxCore/README.md

 ```

 ### Running the Individual Test Suite
-The `OverallFunctionalTest` suite is composed of several independent test modules.
-You can also execute these tests individually for more targeted debugging.
+The `OverallFunctionalTest` suite is composed of several independent test modules below.
+You can also execute these tests individually.
 Make sure you are inside the SBT shell before running these commands.

 ```bash
 # Make sure you're still in the sbt shell